swiftlang/swift-evolution/proposals/0155-normalize-enum-case-representation.md

 1. After [SE-0111][], Swift function's fully qualified name consists of its base name and all of its argument labels.
 User can use the full name of the function at use site.
-In the example above, `locals` and `body` are currently not part of the case constructors name, therefore the expected syntax in invalid.
+In the example above, `locals` and `body` are currently not part of the case constructors name, therefore the expected syntax is invalid.

    ```swift